How to Start Prepping

 Another big user of risk analysis is the US military.
 Scenarios and probabilities are not just developed for attacks- emergency management also covers the bases for emergencies and disasters.
 Planning, kits, and training are important to deal with all of these, just like it is for individual preparedness.

 Both of these are a little different than meteorologists, who use prediction models.
 Risk analysis is about the probability and impact of what can happen: not about predicting specific events.
-Sometimes even seasoned preppers can get this part confused: you may see some that are preparing for specific events, such as an EMP.
+Sometimes, even seasoned preppers can get this part confused: you may see some that are preparing for specific events, such as an EMP.
 By limiting their preparedness to a specific predicted event, they are not fully prepared for real-world possibilities.
 Unlike predicting weather events a week out, predicting mass-scale disasters years out is about as worthless as reading tea leaves.

-Luckily, we’re here to steer you down the correct path.
+That’s why I’m here to steer you down the correct path.

-- With limited resources should I prepare for a CMP or an earthquake?
+- With limited resources, should I prepare for a CMP or an earthquake?

 - Should I prepare for an EMP first?